Shannon family: Weight journey

-She later began dating Justin Stroud before the two married in March 2022.

-Anna Cardwell
+Anna Toney

-Anna Marie "Chickadee" Cardwell (née Shannon; born August 28, 1994) is the eldest of June's four children; her father is David Dunn.
+Anna Marie "Chickadee" Toney (née Shannon; August 28, 1994 – December 9, 2023) was the eldest of June's four children; her father is David Dunn.
 Because June was so young when Anna was born, having just turned 15 before she gave birth, she initially considered placing Anna for adoption by her aunt and uncle, Janice and James Shannon, but the paperwork was never finalized and Anna ultimately ended up being raised by her maternal grandmother, Sandra.
 While in June's custody, Anna was sexually abused by June's then-boyfriend, Mark McDaniel, who was later convicted for his crimes.
 Like her mother, Anna became pregnant as a teenager and gave birth to her first child, daughter Kaitlyn Elizabeth, in 2012.
-Kaitlyn has the surname Clark, after Anna's longtime boyfriend Caleb Clark, but Anna has never publicly named Kaitlyn's father; she has only said that they haven't spoken since Kaitlyn was two months old and that he was engaged with two children.
-She and Clark eventually broke up and Anna went onto marry Michael Cardwell (b.
+Kaitlyn has the surname Clark after Anna's longtime boyfriend Caleb Clark, but Anna never publicly named Kaitlyn's father; she only said that they had not spoken since Kaitlyn was two months old and that he was engaged with two children.
+She and Clark eventually split and Anna went on to marry Michael Cardwell (b.
 1992).
-The two wed on May 25, 2014, and moved to Alabama, where their daughter Kylee Madison was born in 2015.
+The two married on May 25, 2014, and moved to Alabama, where their daughter Kylee Madison was born in 2015.
 Anna and Michael separated in 2017 and Anna returned to Georgia with her two children.

-Anna has had a strained relationship with June, as June defended McDaniel in regards to accusations that he sexually assaulted her and reportedly began dating McDaniel again in 2014.
+Anna had a strained relationship with June, as June defended McDaniel in regards to accusations that he sexually assaulted her and reportedly began dating McDaniel again in 2014.
 Additionally, Anna alleged that June had stolen thousands out of her trust fund, leaving her with less than $18 in her savings account.
 During the time Anna involved lawyers in an effort to gain access to her accounts, which were managed by June, she took to social media in an effort to make money selling products that claimed to prevent Ebola, in the midst of the Ebola epidemic in the United States, which subjected her to backlash.

+In January 2023, she was diagnosed with stage 4 adrenal cancer, which later became terminal.
+In March 2023, she married her long-time boyfriend, Eldridge Toney.
+After four rounds of chemotherapy, she died on December 9, 2023, at her mother's home.

 Jessica Shannon

 Jessica Louise "Chubbs" Shannon (born October 12, 1996) is June's second daughter; her father is Michael Anthony Ford.
-When the family moved from McIntyre, Georgia to Hampton, Georgia, 17-year-old Jessica didn't accompany them, as she had less than three months until her high school graduation.
+When the family moved from McIntyre, Georgia to Hampton, Georgia, 17-year-old Jessica did not accompany them, as she had less than three months until her high school graduation.
+She was the first member of the family to graduate high school and attend college.
+Jessica is a lesbian and is in a relationship with Shyann McCant.
+Shyann, who first appeared on a May 2023 episode of Mama June: Family Crisis, is six years younger than Jessica.